xLinxcolnx/RemMyanmarbot/README.md

 ---

 ## ✨ Key Features
-Rem Bot isn't just a simple timer; it's a personalized notification system:
+Rem isn't just a simple timer; it's a personalized notification system:

 * **☀️ Morning Summaries:** Receive a daily breakdown of your tasks every morning at a time you choose (default 07:00 AM).
 * **⏰ Proactive Alerts:** Get reminded **10 to 30 minutes before** a task starts to ensure you have time to prepare.